 Even renters care about having strong curb appeal.
 You don’t have to renovate the front of your house to do so.
 Just focus on some minor improvements.

 Give the exterior of your house or building a good washing.
 You can rent power washers from a hardware store.
-Clean out the gutters and then power wash the walls.
+Clean out the gutters, and then power washes the walls.

 Windows often get neglected when we think about curb appeal.
 You may want to hire professional cleaners to wash your windows and sliding doors.
 Consider repainting the shutters and adding flower boxes.